troopjs/todomvc.troopjs.com/README.md

 Let's go through this widget

 *	```javascript
-	define( [ "troopjs/component/widget" ], function CreateModule(Widget) {
+	define([ "troopjs-browser/component/widget" ], function CreateModule(Widget) {
 	```

 	Start the definition of this module and declare its dependencies.
-The module is (internally) named `CreateModule` and it depends on `troopjs/component/widget` which will be available inside the module as `Widget`
+The module is (internally) named `CreateModule` and it depends on `troopjs-browser/component/widget` which will be available inside the module as `Widget`

-	> If you look above in `src/js/app.js` you'll find a path definition for `troopjs` that points to `lib/troopjs/src`.
-This means that `troopjs/...` actually resolves to `lib/troopjs/src/...`
+	> If you look above in `index.html` you'll find a package definition for `troopjs-browser` that points to `lib/troopjs-bundle/src/lib/troopjs-browser/src`.
+This means that `troopjs-browser/...` actually resolves to `lib/troopjs-bundle/src/lib/troopjs-browser/src/...`

 *	```javascript
 	return Widget.extend({